Windows 8.1 steps up security with biometrics, encryption, and more

 IE 11 will have better default security

+Windows 8.1 will include Internet Explorer (IE) 11, whose flashiest new feature will be support for multiple windows.
+The browser’s security enhancements should help keep the new experience exciting, but not scary.
 The Enhanced Protected Mode (EPM) that was added in IE 10 will now be turned on by default in the old-style desktop application, instead of just the IE app in the newer Windows UI.
 When turned on, EPM enables a sandbox-like feature called AppContainer, which restricts IE tabs from accessing sensitive data and system files.
 Additionally, EPM uses 64-bit tabs, offering more protection against attacks than 32-bit tabs provide.
+IE 11 will also let antivirus programs have deeper access to the browser.
+This will allow binary extensions—like the often exploited ActiveX controls—to be scanned by an antimalware program before they’re executed.
+This could also reduce the chances of malware infection or attack via rogue extensions and toolbars.
+By default, Adobe Flash support will be included with IE 11.
+Adobe Flash updates will now be distributed via the Windows Automatic Updates (or Group Policy on corporate-managed PCs).
+This could help reduce the chances of exploits via out-of-date Adobe Flash add-ons.

 Windows Defender adds network support